Rye-lxy/GeneAssignment/README.md

 ## KMM
 Usage: `python kmm.py`.

+## GPU

-We will add some command line parameter and optimize the API of our program.
+Users can change the file paths in main function in `kmm.py` and `kmer.py`.
+And we will add some command line parameter and optimize the API of our program.